brson/wasm-opt-rs/notes.md

 Within that module are any number of `extern "C++"` (or `extern "Rust"`) blocks.

-The pattern we followed used many `unsafe extern "C++"` blocks, one for each C++ class we wanted bindings for, each of those blocks then declared a single type, and one or more constructor functions and methods.
+The pattern we followed used many `unsafe extern "C++"` blocks, one for each C++ class we wanted bindings for.
+Each of those blocks then declared a single type, and one or more constructor functions and methods.

 Here is our bindings declaration for Binaryen's `ModuleReader`: